callum-hart/mono/misc/documentation notes.md

 - At its core mono is a programming paradigm - it's just as much an idea as it is a language.
 - It's selective, focussed on [core concepts]():
-	- improving overriding mechanism of CSS
+	- improve overriding mechanism of CSS
-	- making CSS easier to reason with
+	- make CSS easier to reason with
 - Two parts:

 1. **Design pattern** - ways to architect naitive CSS